filouscience/stochastic_processes/minimization/README.md

 At the time, I found it pretty cool and created this project, simply following the steps as presented by the teacher during an elementary course on using computers in physics.
-Only later have I realized that this is actually an implementation of the Metropolis algorithm.
+Only later have I realized that this is actually an implementation of the Metropolis algorithm (a Markov chain Monte Carlo method).

 ### Metropolis algorithm